Skip to content

 Examples of use cases:

-- Email domains: Entering *@gmail.com will return entities containing the gmail.com domain.
+• Email domains: Entering *@gmail.com returns entities containing the gmail.com domain.

-- URLs: Entering https://malwaredomain.com/* will return entities hosted under the malwaredomain.com directory.
+• URLs: Entering https://malwaredomain.com/* returns entities hosted under the malwaredomain.com directory.

-Other advanced search options, such as Boolean and phrase searches, are not currently supported.
+Other advanced search options, such as Boolean and phrase searches, aren't currently supported.

-These filters refine your search results and act as an equivalent to the AND operator in Boolean search.
+Filters narrow your search results and work like the AND operator in a Boolean search.

 5. Based on your inputs, a list of results appears.